tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 - Sometimes, installation of dependencies (for example with *apt-get* or *yum*)
 - Sometimes, installation of other extensions (*goto* ‘figure out how to build it’)
 - Install your extension
-- Sometimes, configuring `LOAD` (for example, with `shared_preload_libraries` - more on this later)
+- Sometimes, load a library
 - Sometimes, provide extension-specific configurations
-- Sometimes, run `CREATE EXTENSION` to enable it
+- Sometimes, run the `CREATE EXTENSION` command

 Building and installing extensions is well covered by other resources.
-In this blog, I want to focus on steps to get an extension up and running after it's installed, and how **I believe that all extensions fit into four mostly-neat categories.**
+In this blog, I want to focus on steps to get an extension up and running after it's installed, and how **I believe that all extensions fit into four mostly-tidy categories.**

 ### Terminology